rufus173/vanillachat/README.md

 Due to moving file descriptors over a unix socket, a rust nightly feature is required.
 You must be using rust nightly for it to compile

+## Steps

 `libnotify-dev`

 `sudo make install`

+Optionaly, you can setup a systemd user service for the daemon to run on.

+`./create-service`
+`systemctl --user enable --now vchatd.service`